 - Completing and submitting the District's Online Form

-- Send an email with the specific request to Kristen Sanders, Asst.
+- Send an email with the specific request to Kristin Sanders, Asst.
 Superintendent for Pupil Services at [email protected].

 Procedure to Appeal FOIA Decisions